"Adopt the pace of nature: her secret is patience."

 Engaged: Still working, still present.

-Trusting: You believe the process will unfold.
+Trusting: We believe the process will unfold.

 Grounded: Rooted in something deeper than quick results.